-Learn about the groundbreaking and highly touted faculty research that contributes to various fields and adds value to Edinboro University students.
+Learn about the groundbreaking and highly touted faculty research that contributes to various fields and adds value to PennWest Edinboro students.

-Faculty-researchers at Edinboro University add depth and energy to their classrooms, engaging students in the value of new scholarship.
+Faculty-researchers at PennWest Edinboro add depth and energy to their classrooms, engaging students in the value of new scholarship.

 Students often work alongside professors in this inquiry.
-For example, EU students and faculty in the Biology and Health Services Department worked together to investigate the effectiveness of radiant catalytic ionization on bacteria responsible for food-borne illness, impressing other researchers with the quality of their research.
-Under the supervision of faculty emeritus Dr. Cynthia Rebar, EU students spent three weeks in Africa, two of them focused on contributing to a long-term ecological study of wildlife at the Tuli Conservation Project in Botswana.
+For example, PennWest Edinboro students and faculty in the Biology and Health Services Department worked together to investigate the effectiveness of radiant catalytic ionization on bacteria responsible for food-borne illness, impressing other researchers with the quality of their research.
+Under the supervision of faculty emeritus Dr. Cynthia Rebar, Edinboro students spent three weeks in Africa, two of them focused on contributing to a long-term ecological study of wildlife at the Tuli Conservation Project in Botswana.

 Just a few examples of faculty research include: